WebAssembly/component-model/design/mvp/WIT.md

   import wasi:clocks/monotonic-clock;
 }
 ```

-Here the interface being referred to is the ID `wasi:clocks/monotonic-clock`.
-This is the package identified by `wasi:clocks` and the interface
+The `monotonic-clock` interface of the `wasi:clocks` package is being imported.
-`monotonic-clock` within that package.
-This same syntax can be used in `use` as
+This same syntax can be used in `use` as well:
-well:

 ```wit
 package local:demo;